michelelissoni/QClassiPy/docs/get_started.md

    > You can also use another satellite basemap you are familiar with, as long as it covers the Western Alps.

 3. Load the raster `WestAlps_S2LULC.tif`.
 It is a LULC raster with 9 classes.
-After inspecting the raster, hide or remove it.
+After inspecting the raster, remove it from the project.

 <img src="https://github.com/michelelissoni/QClassiPy/blob/main/docs/images/lulc_westalps.png" height="150"> <img src="https://github.com/michelelissoni/QClassiPy/blob/main/docs/images/lulc_legend.png" height="150">